 - For C Corporations, up to 75 percent of their Georgia income tax liability;

 - For members of limited liability corporations (LLCs), shareholders in Subchapter ‘S’ corporations, and partners in partnerships, up to $10,000.

 The amount of tax credits that can be taken is limited to the donor’s tax liability or actual donation amount, whichever is less.

-As an SSO authorized by the Georgia Department of Education, GaSSO receives and processes donations from individuals, families and corporations, and disburses the funds to designated private schools, usually within three business days of receiving approval from the school.
+As an SSO authorized by the Georgia Department of Education, GaSSO manages donations and approvals, then disburses tuition scholarships to designated private schools.

-GaSSO is based in Cumming, Ga., and works with donors and private schools throughout Georgia.
-It is operated by a staff of three and governed by an independent Board of Directors.
+GaSSO is based in Cumming, Ga., and works with private schools throughout Georgia.
+It is governed by an independent Board of Directors.

 - Bob Jasion, Director.

 - Mark Langston, Director.